KevinMarquette/kevinmarquette.github.io/_posts/2019-03-18-Powershell-jira-module.md

     Get-Issue -ID "Test-Issue"
 ```

+All the source is posted on github [kevinmarquette/jira](https://github.com/KevinMarquette/jira) if you want to have a closer look.

 ## Requirements and dependencies

 This module depends on two other community modules. `CredentialManager` and `PSFramework`.
 These should install for you if you use `Install-Module`.
 Too soon to tell if I will still depend on these for the final release.